QUICK TRAIL FACTS

 South-east segments (in blue): If you start at the trailhead on the Yarmouth’s West Side Trail that is close to the Route 295 (and the office building for Tyler Technologies) and walk east, toward the ocean, you can walk in one direction for about three miles before hitting Gilman Road and the bridge to Cousins Island.
 Then you can continue over the bridge all the way to the power station on the island, a little under two miles.
 This trail seemingly was designed with mountain bikers and walkers, and some of the trails are winding and narrow.
 At steep hills, the trail has been cut into switchbacks.
 The path is well-marked with maps posted along the route.

 The first part of the trail (near Tyler Technologies) begins at the large parking lot, and for the first 20-30 minutes you can hear the highway.
-But then it gets more quiet, and you wander along in the woods more or less parallel to the power lines (which you can also walk/ride along).
+But then it gets more quiet, with a lovely remote feeling, and you wander along in the woods more or less parallel to the power lines (which you can also walk/ride along).
 There are occasional views of the sea as you walk toward the ocean.
 At times, the trail takes you under the electricity lines, but these portions are brief and the sunlight feels good.
 The trail connects with the Fels-Grove preserve.
 Beware of bike riders!
 Sometimes they come around corners quickly.

 North-west segments (in orange): Heading west from Route 295, leaving from the park-and-ride parking lot, you can commence on a 2-mile long well-built accessible trail that stretches almost all the way to Maxfield Brook and the train tracks, all of it along the power line corridor.
 It is wide and flat, alternating between boardwalk and packed gravel.
 From the park-and-ride, you’ll have to cross two roads within the first 0.4 miles, but then you hit a long, uninterrupted stretch that is quiet and peaceful (you will also pass a power grid).
 Once you cross Hillside Avenue, you’ll then reach a stretch of trail that includes two short loops.
 This section is about 1.1 miles in total, and is one of the most pleasant I’ve ever seen along a power line.
 The wide path winds in and out of copses that dot the middle of the corridor.
 There are benches placed in shady corners.
 The trail system connects with some blazed, non-accessible neighborhood paths around Applecrest Drive and Hickory Lane.